Frequently Asked Questions

 In today’s competitive job market, advanced degree holders are expected to be able to communicate their ideas in a clear and compelling way to a broad audience.
 They are also expected to work constructively with a diverse group of stakeholders, resolve conflict, and balance competing priorities.
 The goal of the teaching and communication certificate is to help you refine and market your transferable skills while making you a more effective instructor.

-You should email Dr. Vanessa Doriott Anderson, Program Manager, at email@example.com.
+You should email Dr. Vanessa Doriott Anderson, Program Director, at firstname.lastname@example.org.